 Welcome to Del's ESL.
-Originally created for Spanish-speakers, Del's ESL is now used by English students in more than 65 countries around the world.
+Originally created for Spanish-speakers, Del's ESL is now used by English students around the world.

 The purpose of this website is to explain the more difficult, tricky parts of the language.
 But I also include the basics for those who are just beginning.

 English verbs don't change as much as verbs in other languages.
 They are very easy to use.
 The regular verb work has these forms: work, works, working, and worked.
 The irregular verb go has these forms: go, goes, going, went, and gone.
 For interrogative and negative sentences we add auxiliary verbs to the original form.

 There is no good reason for a lot of things in English.
 For example: say and tell.

 You can say something to me. correct

 But you can't say me something. wrong